 TP SA occupies a leading position among wireline telephone service operators in Poland.
 At the same time, it enjoys a stable position on the market for data transmission.
-Within the scope of wireline telephone services, the Netia Group encounters competition from TP SA in all the geographic areas in which it operates.
-TP SA is a much larger entity than the Netia Group and
+Within the scope of wireline telephone services, the Netia Group encounters competition from TP SA in all the geographic areas in which it operates its own access networks.
+TP SA is a much larger entity than the Netia Group and possesses a much wider backbone and access networks.
+It enjoys long-established relationships with many customers which the Netia Group considers its target customers.
+The infrastructure used by TP SA in these areas is comparable to the infrastructure of the Netia Group in terms of the technologies employed.
+However, TP SA is also able to leverage the offers of its mobile subsidiary, Orange and of television services in ways which are currently difficult for Netia to duplicate.
+It is possible that aggressive competition from TP SA will materially and adversely affect the revenues of the Netia Group and the results of its operating activity.